 - Duration: 30-40 minutes

-- Tours are limited to an 8 person maximum
+- Tours are limited to an 8-person maximum

 Option 1 - Take the Stairs

-If you take a look at a map of the area, it looks like Coit Tower is within an easy walking distance of many different neighborhoods: North Beach, Chinatown, the Waterfront, etc.
+If you take a look at a map of the area, it looks like Coit Tower is within easy walking distance of many different neighborhoods: North Beach, Chinatown, the Waterfront, etc.

 But, if you're feeling good and you'd like some exercise, we think this is the best way to get up to the top of the tower.

-This is a wonderful walk to take if you have the energy for it, because residents of the area have planted beautiful gardens, and they have built incredible homes and cottages along the steps.
+This is a wonderful walk to take if you have the energy for it, because residents of the area have planted beautiful gardens, and they have built incredible homes and cottages adjacent to the steps.

-To get to these steps, You can easily reach the Filbert Street Steps from the Embarcadero.
+To get to these steps, you can easily reach the Filbert Street Steps from the Embarcadero.
 Cross through Levi Plaza and continue until you reach Sansome.